OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

    `https://opensciencelabs.org/analytics/data.json`.
 Check `status: available`, `data_kind: production`, exact hostnames and property timezone, the dates ending yesterday **in that timezone at export time**, and `generated_at`.
-The page cards/table must match the JSON.
+The new report should have `schema_version: 2`; cards, both charts and all audience tables must match the JSON.
+Withheld panels must have null totals, not zero.
 A successful export with all zeros should prompt verification of collection/property/hostname configuration; it does not prove zero actual visitors.
 5. Compare the summary with GA4 using the identical completed dates, timezone, Web platform and hostname filters.
 Check `activeUsers` as one period total, not a sum.
-Compare available monthly `screenPageViews` separately.
+Check the comparison period separately, and compare daily/monthly `screenPageViews` and country/device/channel additive totals using their respective dimensions.
+Apply the documented grouping before comparing visible rankings; small named categories intentionally do not appear.
 This is **live GA4 validation**; mocked tests cannot replace it.
 6. Make an ordinary content deployment and confirm that the JSON, including `generated_at`, remains identical.
 Confirm the next scheduled/manual success updates it.
 If refreshes stop, the browser shows a stale notice after three